8 Online Masters Degree Programs Available in Economics

 To get into the economics field, a bachelor’s degree in economics is a good start.
-But if you want to gain a more sophisticated understanding of the production, distribution and consumption of goods and services – not to mention enhance your career – you may want to consider earning your... master’s degree in economics.
+But if you want to gain a more sophisticated understanding of the production, distribution and consumption of goods and services – not to mention enhance your career – you may want to consider earning an... online masters in economics.
 Many economics jobs require at least a master’s degree.I

 Projected job growth from 2010-20 for economics careers varies between 6% for economists IIand 10-19% for college economics professors.III